lennikorhonen/connectivityChecker/README.md

 # Connectivity checker
+Work in progress...

-A small program to check website connectivity at the moment only returns the connectivity code of the site like: 200, 404, etc
+Shortly: A small programs that checks the connectivity of predefined sites.